Easily Switch Between Product Types

 Pod DNS Policies

-• ClusterFirst: Unlike the Default policy, the ClusterFirst policy writes kube-dns (or CoreDNS) information to the DNS configuration of the pod in advance.
+• ClusterFirst: Unlike the Default policy, the ClusterFirst policy writes kube-dns (or CoreDNS) information to the DNS configuration of a pod in advance.
 ClusterFirst is the default pod policy.
 If PodPolicy is not specified for the pod, dnsPolicy is preset to ClusterFirst.
 However, ClusterFirst is mutually exclusive with HostNetwork=true.
 If HostNetwork is set to true, the ClusterFirst policy will be forcibly changed to the Default policy.

-• None: This policy will clear the DNS configuration preset for the pod.
+• None: This policy will clear the DNS configuration preset for a pod.
 If dnsPolicy is set to None, Kubernetes does not load any DNS configuration that is determined by its own logic in advance for the pod.
 Therefore, if you want to set dnsPolicy to None, you are advised to set dnsConfig to describe custom DNS parameters.
 This setting ensures that the pod has DNS configuration.

 DNS configuration scenarios are provided as follows: